 High-intensity interval training (HIIT) is any type of training that alternates between high-intensity bursts of movement and then fixed periods of rest or low-intensity movement.
 There are many ways to perform HIIT, anything from body weighted moves, cardio machines and even weight training works.
 As HIIT is so demanding on the body, it is normally only executed in its entirety (including rest) for 10 – 30 minutes.
 Despite the quick duration of the session, it has the ability to double the health benefits of low and moderate-intensity exercise.

 What are the benefits?

-Lastly, my favourite facet of HIIT is that it allows you to burn fat and not muscle.
-Unlike steady state cardio which can actually promote muscle loss, HIIT allows you to preserve muscle mass, whilst targeting fat which is incredibly important to anyone who wants to keep their gains.
+Lastly, my favorite facet of HIIT is that it allows you to burn fat and not muscle.
+Unlike steady-state cardio which can actually promote muscle loss, HIIT allows you to preserve muscle mass, whilst targeting fat which is incredibly important to anyone who wants to keep their gains.

 To conclude, HIIT is an extremely efficient way to exercise, which may help you burn more body fat in less time, preserve and build muscle whilst boosting your metabolism for hours proceeding the session.